Last-layer committee machines for uncertainty estimations of benthic imagery: Experiments

 \paragraph{Committee member weights} Our initial approach to investigate network diversity used a trained LLCM-10 ($p=0.0)$ network and the MNIST dataset.
 After training, each committee member classifier weights were flattened and the coefficient of variations were computed.
 Committee members with similar CV values would equate to being similar.
 In this case, we expect the standard deviations of CV across committee members to be zero.
 To confirm this hypothesis, we prepared a network where all committee members weights were initialized with ones. \autoref{tab:cv_mnist} shows the results of using different hyperparameters during training, such as class weighting, logit normalization, and label smoothing.
 Although not required for this analysis, calibration metrics are provided for comparison.
 The last entry of \autoref{tab:cv_mnist} shows the result where all committee machine members had weights initialized with ones.
 This resulted with a $\sigma_{\text{CV}_M}$ of 0.0, which indicates that all members are identical.

 The above approach provides support for network diversity and is a simple and convenient method; however, learned structural information may be lost as a result of exclusively using learned classifier weights values.
 In addition, a large increase in network diversity ($\sigma_{\text{CV}_M}$) was observed when using logit normalization.
-While this is expected given that logit normalization operates by factoring the magnitude of weight vectors, it does highlight potential numerical stability issues when calculating CV values (\textit{i.e.}, $\text{CV}=\frac{\sigma}{\mu}$).
-For this reason, we next explored singular value decomposition analyses (\textit{vide infra}) of network weights for each committee member during and after training.
+While this is expected given that logit normalization operates by factoring the magnitude of weight vectors, it does highlight potential numerical stability issues when calculating CV values (\textit{i.e.}, $\text{CV}=\sigma / \mu$).

+\paragraph{Committee member singular value decompositions} To address the limitations of weight dispersion, we further examined structural diversity among committee members using singular value decomposition (SVD).
+This section aims to provide a matrix-based view of how differently each member learns internal representations.
+While the following equations describe the formal computation of singular values and their derived measures, the central idea is that by decomposing the weight matrix of each member into its underlying components, we can quantify how much unique structure each member has learned.
+By comparing the CV of respective singular values (SV) across members allows us to measure diversity in a way that is less sensitive to raw weight magnitude and more reflective of functional differences between models.